JPeej/Rock-Paper-Scissors/README.md

   win
 ```

 Unfortunately, everytime I ran the program it would always print all three.
 Needs further research.

+Also, saving the ASCII art on another module and calling upon it would probably look cleaner.